Supported Site SUNY Geneseo: Goals & Outcomes

 Goals for this year:

-- By May 2013 at least six students from the class of 2014 and six students from the class of 2015 will be enrolled as physics teacher candidates (with a major listed as Physics: Adolescent Education: Physics & General Science).
+- By May of 2014, at least six students from the class of 2014 will earn certification (or be earning it within the year) and at least twelve students from the classes of 2015 and 2016 will be enrolled as physics teacher candidates.

 - Travel with at least four Geneseo physics teacher candidates to a national physics meeting to attend PER presentations.